 Parenting is a challenge as any parent will tell you.
 Education is one of the parenting issues that consume a large portion of parental thought life.
 Once parents have gotten their child through elementary, middle and high school, what do they do about college?

 Related Post: 6 Key Insights from Homeschool Moms

 We will explore some alternatives to higher education.

-Parents are concerned about the high cost of college, the pressure to fit in and conform, or making it through to graduation.
+Parents are concerned about the high cost of college, the pressure to fit in and conform, and making it through to graduation.

 Interestingly, parents have held to the idea that the traditional four-year college is the only path after high school.
 There are some alternatives to higher education that parents should consider.

 Many schools offer some level of scholarship or grants to students.
 This is helpful to a point.
-Grants and scholarships are not paid back.
+Grants and scholarships do not need to be paid back.
 However, students find that there is still a gap in tuition they are responsible for.

 If three-quarters of the bill is covered by grants and scholarship that leaves one-quarter of the cost for the family to come up with.
 If that is $25,000, that amount is multiplied by four in order to get to graduation.
 For most students that means school loans that will follow the student for several years after graduation.

 The cost of college is increasing at a rate that is alarming and debilitating.
-You and your student need to look closely at the major you want to pursue.
+You and your student need to look closely at the academic major of interest.
 Your student may not need to go the traditional route to work in their field of choice.
 Steer clear of majors that do not lead to being employed after graduation.
 In other words, if the major being considered sounds like “Underwater Basket Weaving,” run with all your might in the other direction.

 Debt looms heavy over the heads of young people long after they have left the halls of higher learning.